S T R U C T O R I Z E R - User Guide

 The options mean:

--p must be the first option and indicates the use as parser, i.e. for code import.
+-p (or, equivalently, --parse, with versions ≥ 3.32-23) must be the first option and indicates the use as parser, i.e. for code import.
 Unless you provide an explicit parser-name, Structorizer will conclude from the file name extensions what code parser is to be used.
 This holds on a file-per-file basis, i.e. the source-file list may even be hetergenous, say it may contain mixed Pascal, C, and COBOL files for whatever parsers will be available.

 If you (optionally) specify a parser-name next to the -p switch then this will override the automatic parser detection and try to parse all files listed with this parser — no matter what file name extensions they may have (since version 3.28-05).
 The currently available parameter values for parser-name are (where '|' separates synonyms; ANSI-C73 aka CParser was withdrawn by release 3.30, Java-Se8 and Processing were introduced with release 3.31):